scrapinghub/webstruct/docs/tutorial.rst

 WebStruct allows to use feature names instead of numbers in Wapiti templates.

-Let's define a template that will make wapiti use first-order transition features, plus ``token`` text values in a +-2 window near the current token.
+Let's define a template that will make Wapiti use first-order transition features, plus ``token`` text values in a +-2 window near the current token.

 >>> feature_template = '''